osg-htc/dosar/docs/ASP2024/AnalysisExample.md

 ### Step 1: Create simulated data using the grid

 Now in your test directory we will create the three files: `run-root.cmd`, `run-root.sh`, and `run-root.C` with the contents given below.
-This may require running an editor such as `emacs` or nano on your local desktop.
+This may require running an editor such as nano.

 First, we will utilize a simple command script to submit the grid jobs.
 It is `run-root.cmd`: